CM2S/piglot/docs/source/abaqus_solver_fitting/description.md

 -    S2:   608.508550
 ```

-The animation for all the function evaluations that have been made throughout the optimisation procedure are once again showed using the:
+The animation for all the function evaluations that have been made throughout the optimisation procedure are once again showed running
 ```bash
 piglot-plot animation config_composite.yaml
 ```